-Paddleboarding has become increasingly popular in recent years, and Lake Fewa, one of the main Pokhara points of interest, or the less explored Lake Begnas, are perfect to give it a go.
+Paddleboarding has become increasingly popular in recent years, and Lake Fewa, one of the main Pokhara points of interest, or the less explored Lake Begnas, is perfect to give it a go.
 This is one of the more laidback Pokhara things to do if you need a break from more extreme activities, allowing you to spend the day on the water admiring the scenery or just chilling on your board.
 If you're not up for sports, both lakes offer picturesque boat rides for minimal cost.

-- Good to know: It’s possible to hire paddleboards by the hour, for a half-day or for a full day.
+- Good to know: It’s possible to hire paddleboards by the hour, for a half-day or a full day.

 Known as one of the world’s top spots for white water rafting, the area around Pokhara boasts a range of rapids where you can experience the thrill of doing battle with the churning, foaming waters.
-Choose between large 8-person rafts or tackle the rivers alone in a kayak for one of the essential Pokhara adventure activities.
+Choose between large 8-person rafts, or tackle the rivers alone in a kayak for one of the essential Pokhara adventure activities.

 - Good to know: There are plenty of options to suit everyone, including a relatively easy half-day trip from Pokhara on the Upper Seti River, longer two-day excursions or hardcore rafting tours of up to a week or more.

 With all the adventure activities on offer in Pokhara, the moment will probably come when you need to take time out and seek some inner peace.
-Thankfully, you’re also spoilt for choice when it comes to yoga retreats — Pokhara is Nepal’s top yoga destination, and you could hardly imagine a more beautiful setting in which to practise.
+Thankfully, you’re also spoilt for choice when it comes to yoga retreats — Pokhara is Nepal’s top yoga destination, and you could hardly imagine a more beautiful setting in which to practice.

 - Good to know: In Pokhara, you can find yoga retreats and classes for all major styles of yoga.
 Classes are available for all levels, from beginner right up to teacher training courses.

-Also known as Devi’s Falls or Patale Chango (‘underworld waterfall’ in Nepali), Davis Falls is among Pokhara’s most popular sights.
+Also known as Devi’s Falls or Patale Chango (‘underworld waterfall’ in Nepali), Devi’s Falls is among Pokhara’s most popular sights.
 As the stream flows down the hill, it plunges into a deep cavern and flows underground before emerging from a cave further downstream.
 The falls were made famous in 1961 when a Swiss tourist named Mrs. Davis fell in and drowned – hence the name.

 - Good to know: The waterfall is at its most spectacular during the monsoon season after rain (June – August).
 A visit to the falls can be combined with a trip to the Peace Pagoda.
-Entry is less than USD 1 for international visitors.

 The countryside around Pokhara hides a number of caves, several of which are worth visiting if you have a day to spare.
 Gupteshwor Mahadev, the cave at the bottom of Davis Falls, is the most visited and is probably Nepal’s most famous.
-Mahendra Cave, a limestone karst cave with stalactites and stalagmites, and the nearby Bat Cave, home to a large number of the eponymous flying mammals, are other popular options.
+Mahendra Cave, a limestone karst cave with stalactites and stalagmites, and the nearby Bat Cave, home to a large number of eponymous flying mammals, are other popular options.

 One of the best ways to learn about a country and its people is through food — so what better way to immerse yourself in Nepali culture than by taking a cooking class?
-Learn to cook local classics like dal bhat, momos and more — so when you’re back home after the trip, you’ll still be able to enjoy Nepal’s culinary delights.
+Learn to cook local classics like dal bhat, momos, and more — so when you’re back home after the trip, you’ll still be able to enjoy Nepal’s culinary delights.

 - Good to know: There are a few places in Pokhara where you learn how to cook Nepali food.
-Expect to pay around USD 30 for a course that lasts four or five hours.

 If you are in Nepal, you cannot miss out on Pokhara.
 Spend a day or two in the lakeside town to wind down from a trek in the mountains or use it to drive your passion for outdoor activities and intense experiences — we've already provided you with a list of amazing things to do in Pokhara.
 In a nutshell, a trip to Nepal is incomplete without a visit to Pokhara.
 So what are you waiting for; let's plan a whirlwind trip!